 We welcome the strategic approach that the NHS has taken towards sustainability, and we encourage the NHS Sustainable Development Unit to keep their NHS Carbon Reduction Strategy up to date.

 As a leading Royal College, we will support our NHS colleagues in looking to the future by building the impacts of climate change in to our policy and influencing work.
-It will also be a central part of our Paediatrics 2040 work, which is predicting and planning for future models of care and workforce needs.
+This is also a central part of our Paediatrics 2040 work, which is predicting and planning for future models of care and workforce needs.

 Published: November 2019